Sush1sui/NutriSight_backend/ALGORITHMS_DOCUMENTATION.md

 **Location:** `src/utils/convertToGrams.ts`

+**Algorithm Name:** Density-Aware Unit Normalization

 ### **Concept: Multi-System Unit Conversion with Density Tables**

+**Description:** A comprehensive unit standardization system that converts diverse measurement units (metric, imperial, volume) into a uniform gram-based representation.
+The algorithm handles direct mass conversions through multiplication factors, performs context-aware volume-to-mass transformations using a 45-entry density lookup table for substances like milk, oil, and honey, and applies nutrient-specific formulas for International Units (IU) based on vitamin types.
+This enables accurate nutritional comparisons and calculations across different measurement systems.

 - **Purpose:** Standardize all nutrition values to grams (or kcal for energy)